helentongli213/lnd/README.md

 # Learning & Development
 I like learning.
 I like developing.
 Let's learn and develop together 🧠

-List items with ✨'s next to them are things I've bought and used -- the number of sparkles corresponds with how much I'd be willing to recommend them to a friend (out of five)
+List items with ✨'s next to them are things I've bought and used -- the number of stars corresponds with how much I'd be willing to recommend them to a friend (out of five)

 ## Books
 - Pencil Me In by Christine Wodtke